 These two changes will have a significant impact on Symphony’s business in the coming years.

-While Symphony has built a great business, it has equally failed to build a loyal fan base which Apple has, or Oneplus has, or even Xiaomi has, meaning Symphony’s competitive vulnerability is quite high.
+While Symphony has built a great business, it has equally failed to build a loyal fan base which Apple, Oneplus, or even Xiaomi has, meaning Symphony’s competitive vulnerability is quite high.

 Similarly, the company did a subpar job in building a high-end phone category that can significantly improve its profitability as well as improve its image in the market helping it retain its leadership in the low-end category by giving it a positing boost.